-Duchamp's postmodernism is given.
-In her diary notes Moira Roth wrote, "[Duchamp] insinuated his way into postmodernism.
-Now he's on the top floor of postmodernism." (ib.
+Duchamp's Postmodernism is given.
+In her diary notes Moira Roth wrote, "[Duchamp] insinuated his way into Postmodernism.
+Now he's on the top floor of Postmodernism." (ib.
 1998:125).
-Being ahead of his time, he
+Being ahead of his time, he emerged as a promising renewing force in culture.
+It was all too brave of him to break with his contemporary avant-garde movement and choose the lonely yet radical underground way of the true revolutionary.
+He was loaded with great self-confidence that paved the long way to the deserved recognition much later in his life.
+It only turned out that he became even more topical posthumously than when he was alive.

-As the relation of Duchamp to postmodernism is consolidated, it remains to be seen how his lifework, the Glass, compares to an ancient model, Homer's Odyssey, and its counterpart, Joyce's Ulysses, both of which have likewise challenged their own timeframe in literary history.
+As the relation of Duchamp to Postmodernism is consolidated, it remains to be seen how his lifework, the Glass, compares to an ancient model, Homer's Odyssey and its counterpart, Joyce's Ulysses, both of which have likewise challenged their own timeframe in literary history.
 As Arthur Machen observed, the Odyssey is a reference point for world literature throughout time, surpassing the bounds of its age and land (Machen 1960:41).
-Believing postmodernism to be an ideal diffuse phenomenon escaping definitions and eluding chronological confines, Umberto Eco suggested, "soon the postmodern category will include Homer" (Eco 1984:66).
-Although this comment may be ironic for the ever-expanding category of postmodernism, Eco invites the analysis of irony.
+Believing Postmodernism to be an ideal diffuse phenomenon escaping definitions and eluding chronological confines, Umberto Eco suggested, "soon the postmodern category will include Homer" (Eco 1984:66).
+Although this comment may be ironic for the ever-expanding category of Postmodernism, Eco invites the analysis of irony.
 He deliberately invoked Homer.
 He knew that works boasting to be postmodern while actually being irrelevant abound.
-The fact that Homer used the preexisting oral tradition to reconstruct it in his epics meets the condition of postmodernism, that is the creative imitation of the old and its fruitful transformation in the new.
-Despite its precocity in written literature.
-Homer's work is conceptually advanced and interests theorists of postmodernism.
-Due to the circumstances of its creation, it cannot be identified with postmodernism, but may be anachronistically examined under its light.
-As known postmodernism relates to architecture, visual arts, theatre, cinema, prose, and any critical writing, but not poetry.
-It is interesting that the techniques of Homer's poetry apply especially to the theatre and cinema - visual reference by the focus/distance from the object, the option of viewing lens, the motion in space, and the viewing angle; storytelling construction with cuts and transitions, rhythm and cutting speed; and handling of time with compression, flashbacks, fast forward, slow motion, etc. (Delebecque 1958).
+The fact that Homer used the pre-existing oral tradition to reconstruct it in his epics meets the condition of Postmodernism, which is the creative imitation of the old and its fruitful transformation in the new.
+Despite its precocity in written literature, Homer's work is conceptually advanced and interests theorists of Postmodernism.
+Due to the circumstances of its creation, it cannot be identified with Postmodernism, but may be anachronistically examined under its light.
+As known, Postmodernism relates to architecture, visual arts, theatre, cinema, prose and any critical writing, but not poetry.
+It is interesting that the techniques of Homer's poetry apply especially to the theatre and cinema - visual reference by the focus/distance from the object, the option of viewing lens, the motion in space and the viewing angle; storytelling construction with cuts and transitions, rhythm and cutting speed; and handling of time with compression, flashbacks, fast forward, slow motion, etc. (Delebecque 1958).
 The fact is that the reading of the past in terms of the present may lead to misrepresentation.
 However, pointing out the similarity of elements of the past with the present is prudent, fair and useful.